The estimated reading time for this post is 211 seconds

 As a vocational expert, I can help sort out the consequences of employment discrimination cases in many ways and from “both sides of the fence”.
-What does that phrase mean to you?
-To me, it means I will be fully instrumental to help serve your client without falling off and hurting the case because I have a full grasp of what I’m on to.
-To accomplish this goal, I balance and use all my instincts and brain power….kinda like a cat!
+To me, this phrase means I will be fully instrumental to help serve your client without falling off and hurting the case because I have a full grasp of what I’m on to.
+To accomplish this goal, I balance your case with your client’s story and use all my instincts and brain power….kinda like a cat!

 Cats’ tails serve as a counterbalance when cats walk on narrow spaces, such as fences.
 However, one of my felines from long ago, (Max 1987 – 2002) was a Manx, henceforth no tail but he was well able to manage cat life with his strong body shape in every way!
 I asked my vet, and yes, even cats with amputated tails have proven to re-learn how to balance.